wso2-extensions/esb-connector-jira/docs/fault_handler_sequence.md

-# Configuring the JIRA Fault Handler Sequence
+# Configuring the JIRA Connector Fault Handler Sequence

 Following is a sample proxy service and fault handler sequence you can use as a starting point for handling faults when integrating with JIRA.
 Customize this sample to match your requirements.
 **Sample Proxy**